 \section{Automated Right-of-Way (AROW) Algorithm}

+Table \ref{table:arow_dims_acks} serves as a reference for all variables used within AROW and their descriptions throughout this study.
 AROW algorithm is executed inside the application module of SC-I within DMS where CAVs can utilize DIMs to assign priorities to cross an SC-I and reduce ambiguity.
 The SC-I application module within a HV is executed as soon as it satisfies (\ref{eq_detthresh}) and it can be referred to as belonging to either $V_L$ or $V_F$ as per (\ref{eq_vehs}).
-On an abstract level, AROW considers the current total competing vehicles ($V_T$) at an SC-I such as that
+On an abstract level, AROW considers the current total competing vehicles ($V_T$) at an SC-I such as shown in (\ref{eq_vt_vl_vf_union}),

-and it operates by assigning one of the $V_L$ as the arbitrator CAV ($V_{arb}$) such that $\mathit{V_{arb} \in V_L}$ can assign priorities in the form of turns to all CAVs within $V_L$ to avoid any ambiguity.
+and it operates by assigning one of the $V_L$ as the arbitrator CAV ($v_{arb}$) such that $\mathit{v_{arb} \in V_L}$ can assign priorities in the form of turns to all CAVs within $V_L$.
 One of the main contributions of AROW is that it is equipped to assign distinct crossing turns such that there is no duplicity and ambiguity.
-Secondly, it is also capable of countering situations where some participating CAVs in an SC-I scenario can turn out to be non-compliant with the rules of AROW and turns assigned by $V_{arb}$.
+Secondly, it is also capable of countering situations where some participating CAVs in an SC-I scenario can turn out to be non-compliant with the rules of AROW and turns assigned by $v_{arb}$.

 AROW comprises of several stages given the involved complexity and the task of maintaining resolution among multiple independent CAVs.
-Each stage within AROW involves transceiving of stage-specific DIMs and/or acknowledgment (ACK) signals as mentioned in Table \ref{table:arow_dims_acks}.
+Each stage within AROW involves transceiving of stage-specific DIMs and/or acknowledgment (ACK) signals.